-You’ve probably already figured out that the best way to protect your privacy and access geographically restricted online content (like Amazon Prime) is to subscribe to a VPN service.
+You’ve probably already figured out that the best way to protect your privacy and access geographically restricted online content (like those mentioned above) is to subscribe to a VPN service.
 But the question is: which one?

 Not familiar with VPNs?
 Here’s our handy guide to what VPNs are and why they matter.